circleci/circleci-docs/jekyll/_cci2/workflows.md

 To trigger a workflow on a schedule, add the `triggers` key to the workflow and specify a `schedule`.
-A valid `schedule` requires
-a crontab entry
-and a list of applicable branches.

 ```yaml
 workflows: